 As against 76% of the 1,389 IIT Mumbai pass outs getting campus placements during the 2011-12 session, only a little above 66% out of the total 1,501 could find campus placements in 2012-13, as per sources.

 The situation is grimmer for Tier II and Tier III colleges.
-The huge disparity between start out salary for top colleges and the not so highly sought after ones, which has already been highly pronounced, is expected to widen further.
-While average startup salary for an IIT pass out is Rs 9-10 lakh ($15-16,000) per year, that of a second grade college pass out is barely Rs 1.80-2 lakh ($3,000-3,300) a year.
+The huge disparity between start out the salary for top colleges and the not so highly sought after ones, which has already been highly pronounced, is expected to widen further.
+While average startup salary for an IIT pass out is Rs 9-10 lakh ($15-16,000) per year, that of a second-grade college pass out is barely Rs 1.80-2 lakh ($3,000-3,300) a year.

 Students who come from humble economic backgrounds and whose parents had to arrange study loans to be able to give their wards a decent education and ensure a bright future are worried too.